 CONCLUDING REMARKS

-Two alternative versions of electron cooling system for NICA collider have been proposed.
-The design of the SC magnetic system, the electron gun and collectors is in progress.
-A 300 kV HV e-cooler model has been constructed, tested and is under further development.
+Two alternative versions of electron cooling system for NICA collider has been proposed.
+Design of SC magnetic system, the electron gun and collectoris in progress.
+300 kV HV e-cooler model has been constructed, tested and under further developed.